mabuchilab/QNET/README.rst

 * Publication-ready, configurable rendering of mathematical formulas
 * Conversion to QuTiP_ objects for numerical simulation

 Note that version 2.0 of QNET is a major redesign.
-See :ref:`History` for details.
+See :ref:`History <history>` for details.

 Dependencies